< Pelvic inlet and outlet >

 The anal columns are structures that bulge out due to the blood vessels inside.
 The inferior ends of the anal columns are connected by the anal valves.
 The anal valve creates the anal sinus, just as the aortic valve builds the aortic sinus (Fig. 5-24).
 However, the anal valves are too tiny to be functional.

 Anal valves used to be the anal membrane between the hindgut and the proctodeum of an embryo.
 The proctodeum is the subsided skin like the stomodeum (primitive oral cavity) (Figs. 6-16,29).
-Anal valves and the inferior ends of anal columns form the pectinate line.
-The pectinate line is of great significance, because it serves as a border, prior and post to which many differences arise.
+Anal valves and the inferior ends of anal columns form the pectinate line (Fig. 7-40).
+The pectinate line is of great significance, because it serves as a border, proximal and distal to which many differences arise.

 Above the pectinate line, the simple columnar epithelium (for gastrointestinal tract) lines, while below it, the stratified squamous epithelium (for skin) lines.

-Above the pectinate line, a branch of inferior hypogastric plexus (visceral sensory nerve) senses (Fig. 7-17), while below it, the inferior rectal nerve (somatic sensory nerve) senses (Fig. 7-16).
+Above the pectinate line, a branch of inferior hypogastric plexus (visceral sensory nerve) senses (Fig. 7-17).
+Meantime, below the pectinate line, the inferior rectal nerve (somatic sensory nerve) senses (Figs. 7-15,16).

 The superior rectal artery (Fig. 6-44) supplies the rectum and the anal canal above the pectinate line, while the inferior rectal artery (Fig. 7-20) supplies the anal canal below the pectinate line.
 Additionally, both areas are supplied by the middle rectal artery (Fig. 7-21).
 These artery names do not include the anal canal.